ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 In particular, the following holds for each scope entry.

-The object identifier ("Toid") is specialized as a CBOR item specifying the name of the group pertaining to the scope entry.
+The object identifier ("Toid") is specialized as a CBOR data item specifying the name of the group pertaining to the scope entry.

 The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the Client wishes to have in the group indicated by "Toid".